-This lead me to become a big believer in the democratization of project management data because project management data needs to be accessible to everyone involved in the project lifecycle including executives, stakeholders, project management, and the people doing the actual work.
-When project managers and PMOs cage their project schedules and other management data in tools like Gantt charts they risk losing some of the audience for the information.
+All project management data needs to be accessible to everyone involved in the project lifecycle including executives, stakeholders, project management, and the people doing the actual work.
+When project managers and PMOs cage their project schedules and other management data in tools like Gantt charts, they risk losing some of the audience for the information.

-The growth of web-based project management tools like LiquidPlanner and Zoho Projects are a prime examples of how moving away from a strict Gantt chart view into a project lifecycle can be liberating for all those involved.
+The growth of cloud-based project management tools like LiquidPlanner and Viewpath are prime examples of how moving away from a strict Gantt chart view into the project lifecycle can be liberating for all those involved.
 Just because Gantt charts are ubiquitous doesn’t make them right.

-Today’s crop of project management applications include multiple views which project teams can use to best communicate project management information to their stakeholders.
-Not everybody outside of a project management background can even understand a Gantt chart.
-This is a little fact I’ve found lost on some project managers that heightens the chance of the project manager separating themselves from the reality of the project and the stakeholders.
+Today’s crop of project management applications support multiple views that project teams can use to communicate project management information to their stakeholders.
+Not everybody can even understand a Gantt chart.

 The key element of democratizing project management data is choosing an application that enables you to capture and publish project management data in a variety of formats including web, print, and even mobile device.
 Some qualities to look for in a project management app include: